garylirocks/quickrefs/react.markdown

     // ...
 ```

+- `useCallback`
+- `useMemo`
+- `useRef`
+- `useImperativeHandle`
+- `useLayoutEffect`
+- `useDebugValue`

 ### Rules of Hooks

+React relies on the order in which Hooks are called, so you should:

 - Only call Hooks at the top level, don't call them inside loops, conditions or nested functions;
-- Only call Hooks from React function components, not from regular functions;
+- Only call Hooks from React function components (or custom Hooks), not from regular functions;

 ## Styling